ACLED Endpoint

 assoc_actor_2 string Actor(s) involved in the event alongside ‘Actor 2’ or actor designation further identifying ‘Actor 2’.

-civilian_targeting String This column indicates whether the event involved civilian targeting.
+civilian_targeting string This column indicates whether the event involved civilian targeting.

 iso int A unique three-digit numeric code assigned to each country or territory according to ISO 3166.